HTTP URL Monitoring

-Download the new Recorder and start the installation process.
+Download the Web Transaction Recorder and start the installation process.
 The installation wizard takes you through a four step process after which the Recorder will be started:

 - A welcome screen is displayed, after which you will be asked for confirmation of the license requirements.
 Click Yes.

 - After confirmation, a screen to Chose Destination Location is displayed.
 The user is allowed to select the drive and directory where he wishes to install the Transaction Recorder.
 Click Browse and select the installation destination.
 Click Next.